-For Lafert S.p.A., the formulation of its business plan was based on external organizations' published data including the projected growth rate of the industrial motor market, its expected share in that market and other relevant factors.
+The undiscounted future cash flows used to the impairment test was estimated based on the business plans prepared by management.
+We formulate business plans based on factors such as data published by external organizations including the projected growth rate of the industrial motor market, and respective expected market shares.

 Therefore, the relevant estimates may potentially be impacted by such factors as unforeseeable changes in the business environment in the future.
 Consequently, if the estimated future cash flows deteriorate, it may be necessary to recognize impairment losses in the consolidated financial statements for the subsequent fiscal year.